 Both of these are types of inflammation in your heart, but they’re in different places.
 Myocarditis is in your heart muscle.
 Pericarditis happens in your pericardium (the lining around your heart).
 Most often, a virus causes myocarditis and pericarditis.
 Both can give you chest pain, but with pericarditis, your chest pain should feel better when you sit up and lean forward.
 With myocarditis, you’ll usually feel tired and weak.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Pericarditis can affect anyone, but it’s most common in men and people assigned male at birth who are between the ages of 16 and 65.
 An estimated 28 people per 100,000 get pericarditis each year.

-The pericardium is a thin, two-layered, fluid-filled sac that covers the outer surface of the heart.
-It provides lubrication for the heart, shields the heart from infection and malignancy, and contains the heart in the chest wall.
-It also keeps the heart from over-expanding when blood volume increases, which keeps the heart functioning efficiently.
+When you have pericarditis, the membrane around your heart is red and swollen, like the skin around a cut that becomes inflamed.
+The pericardium is a thin, two-layered, fluid-filled sac that covers the outer surface of your heart.
+It provides lubrication for your heart, shields it from infection and malignancy, and contains your heart in your chest wall.
+It also keeps your heart from overexpanding when blood volume increases, which keeps your heart functioning efficiently.

-Pericarditis can cause chest pain that:
+Pericarditis symptoms include chest pain that:

 You also may feel the need to bend over or hold your chest to breathe more comfortably.

-Other symptoms include:
+Other pericarditis symptoms include: